zaiisao/Documentation/en/Video/custom_video_android.md

 title: Customize the Video Source and Renderer
 description:
 platform: Android
-updatedAt: Fri Nov 09 2018 19:22:53 GMT+0000 (UTC)
+updatedAt: Fri Nov 09 2018 19:22:57 GMT+0000 (UTC)
 ---
 # Customize the Video Source and Renderer
 ## Scenario Description

 The Agora SDK provides access to the default camera configuration.
-To extend the functionality, Agora provides access to customize the video source.
+To extend the functionality, Agora provides access to customize the video source for the following functions:

 -   To add new functions in the SDK for the camera’s video source, such as image enhancement or using the preprocessing library.
 -   If an app contains a video module, the video source can be customized for code reuse.